mathresearch/mathresearch.github.io/index.md

 6. Bemerkungen über Tensorprodukte koerzitiver Hilbertraum-Operatoren.
 Forum Mathematicum 1 (1989), 153-166.

 7. The Backus-Gilbert method.
-Inverse Problems 4 (1988), 771-783 (with A Kirsch and G. Berendt).
+Inverse Problems 4 (1988), 771-783 (with A. Kirsch and G. Berendt).

 8. On the convergence of the Backus-Gilbert algorithm.
 Inverse Problems 3 (1987), 341-346 (with G. Berendt).